ungoogled-software/ungoogled-chromium/FAQ.md

     ```
     After restarting the browser, the extension should be loaded automatically.

-**IMPORTANT: These extensions are not updated automatically.** Make sure to use the `Update extensions now` button after enabling `Developer mode` on `chrome://extensions`, or re-download the CRX.

 ## Do plugins work?

 Yes.
 All plugins including PepperFlash and Widevine DRM should work.
 See the relevant question for specific installation instructions.